Curriculum

 Year one

-The majority of this year (35 weeks) is spent focusing on oral and maxillofacial surgery, with a brief rotation with Orthodontics and intermittent medical school (basic doctoring).
-You will begin your medical school in earnest during the second half of the year.
+The majority of this year (35 weeks) is spent focusing on oral and maxillofacial surgery, with intermittent medical school experiences.
+You will begin your medical school in earnest during the second half of the year (17 weeks of this year).
 Minnesota dental licensure must be obtained during this year.
 You will be mentored by senior residents and the staff surgeons (known at Mayo Clinic as "consultants") as you learn to work in the hospital and in a complex health care environment.

 Year two

-The first half of the year is spent completing the Mayo Clinic Alix School of Medicine Year 2 curriculum and passing Step 1 of the U.S. Medical Licensing Examination (USMLE).
-The second half of the year is spent beginning the 3rd year medical school rotations.
-In addition, there are intermittent rotations back to OMS service for approximately 11 weeks (including protected boards study time).
+The first half of the year is spent completing the Mayo Clinic Alix School of Medicine Year Two curriculum and passing Step 1 of the U.S. Medical Licensing Examination (USMLE).
+The second half of the year is spent beginning the third-year medical school rotations.
+In addition, there are intermittent rotations back to OMS service for approximately eight weeks (in addition to some protected boards study time).

 Year three